duelingbenjos/rocketswap/docs/guide.md

     B. Click the *$RSWP* wording on the top right of the screen
 <img src="./static/Staking1.png" height=480 width=1000></img>

 2. Now let’s get STAKING!
+Out of the boxes that just popped up we want the box on the left labelled TAU-RSWP.
     A. Enter the amount you would like to stake in TAU.
 Alternatively you can select the *MAX* button instead of entering an amount to stake your entire wallet, you will notice if you select *MAX* this is not equal to your full wallet amount, this is due to some small fees need to be extracted.
     B. When you are happy with the amount to be staked, go ahead and click *STAKE*.
 <img src="./static/Staking2.png" height=480 width=1000></img>
 3. The **Confirm Staking** pop-up will appear.
 Read the conditions of what you are staking and what you are getting in return, then click *STAKE*.
 <img src="./static/Staking3.png" height=648 width=1000></img>